 Queen’s Gate Obelisk

 The other spot we’ve chosen is one in Queen’s Gate, but one that isn’t available until you’ve sorted out the sea issue during the Emotion of the Ocean quest.
-Once that quest is done, the water will no longer be in your way.
-Head to the beginning of the Queen’s Gate area and then proceed as you normally would.
+Once you finish the quest, the water will no longer be in your way.
+Head to the beginning of the Queen’s Gate area and proceed as you normally would.
 You’ll notice the obelisk to the left of the fishing village there, and you can fight your way through the challenge incredibly quickly if you use a fire weapon on the enemies it presents to you.
-This is a lot easier than most of the bosses, but the spawn point isn’t as close by, so choose your farming spot accordingly.
+Doing this is a lot easier than most bosses, but the spawn point isn’t as close by, so choose your farming spot accordingly.

 That’s everything you’ll need to start farming in Tiny Tina’s Wonderlands – if you’re in need of additional firepower, check our guide to the best Tiny Tina’s Wonderlands builds, and be sure to keep an eye on our Tiny Tina’s Wonderlands Shift codes guide for the latest codes.